SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 >
 > **Trigger:** A creature damages the cannonfall with a ranged or area ability.
 >
-> **Effect:** The damage is halved for the cannonfall and each target also affected by the triggering ability
+> **Effect:** The damage is halved for the cannonfall and each target also affected by the triggering ability.

 > ⭐️ **Foresight Squared**
 >